-The cervical spine—the section of the spine that goes through the neck—is the most mobile part of the spine.
+The cervical spine—the section of the spine that goes through the neck—is the most delicate part of the spine.
 Unlike the other sections, the sacral, lumbar and thoracic regions, the neck is capable of movement in all planes.
 This means the neck can flex, extend, rotate and bend laterally.
 No other section of the spine can perform all these movements.

 The vertebrae in our necks are quite a bit smaller and more delicate than those in the rest of the spine.
 In addition, when you compare the size of the pelvis, abdomen and thorax to the size of the neck, you can easily see there are not a whole lot of protective structures around our necks.
 Add to this the problems inherent in bending forward to look at our devices much of the day (text neck).
 So there’s ample reason that many of my students come to classes complaining of neck pain.

-I’m not exempt from this syndrome; I’ve had several whiplash injuries and some harmful dental/orthodontic work that have made my neck especially vulnerable.
+I’m not exempt from this syndrome.
+I’ve had several whiplash injuries and some harmful dental/orthodontic work that have made my neck especially vulnerable.
 As a result, I’ve had to learn how to keep my neck safe and happy during yoga practice.
 What follows are suggestions for practicing yoga for neck pain that I’ve found useful in my own practice and for my students.

 Preventing Neck Strain